-The theme of the Sixteenth Annual Duke-UNC Middle East and Islamic Studies Graduate Student Conference (2019) is “Muslims, Motherland, and Minoritization,” to be held at UNC-Chapel Hill Saturday, March 2, 2019.
-This conference aims to explore how categorization by governing bodies create and influence ethno-religious identities as a component of subjecthood.
-Following presentations and faculty responses, participants will have the opportunity to workshop their papers.
-Questions we hope to explore include: How do the state and other actors influence religious and/or racial minority identity?
-What roles do power, gender, race, and sexuality play in these identity formations?
-How have standards of normativity been constructed and projected onto Muslim bodies?
+Sixteenth Annual Duke-UNC Middle East and Islamic Studies Graduate Student Conference (2019) “Muslims, Motherland, and Minoritization.”
+The conference was held at UNC-Chapel Hill on Saturday, March 2, 2019.
+This conference explored how categorization by governing bodies create and influence ethno-religious identities as a component of subjecthood.
+Following presentations and faculty responses, participants had the opportunity to workshop their papers.

 Fourteenth Annual Duke-UNC Graduate Islamic and Middle East Studies Graduate Student Conference (2017) “Affect in Dissent: Past and Present.”
 The conference took place March 4-5, 2017, at the Campus Y, UNC Chapel Hill.
 Muslims across the globe – from the Middle East, North America, South Asia, and beyond – have been in constant engagement with the changing material and social conditions of human experience.
 The conference explored the multiple ways that Muslims in various places have confronted and objected to these conditions historically and in the present.
 These changing conditions have been evaluated from a variety of vantage points, whether through sociological, theological, economic, historical, or artistic means.